templatus/templatus-vue/README.md

 cd templatus
 ```

 2. Install PostgreSQL, Redis, and puma-dev (if not already present).
-On a Mac with HomeBrew, run this to install from the `Brewfile`:
+On a Mac with Homebrew, run this to install from the `Brewfile`:

 ```bash
 brew bundle